 Use landscape fabric to kill weeds organically

 Landscape fabric is an excellent way to kill weeds while allowing nearby plants to continue to grow.
-The fabric allows the water to pass through but blocks the shades and physically prevent the weeds from coming up.
+The fabric allows the water to pass through but blocks the shades and physically prevents the weeds from coming up.

 The landscape fabric also prevents organic materials and nutrients from reaching the ground, depriving Ground Ivy of essential nutrients.
 This is more effective if you have creeping Charlie growing around trees, shrubs, or under decks.